tianheg/til/html/turn-an-image-into-a-link.md

-# Turn an Image into a Link
+# Turn An Image Into A Link

 Just input: